 Dial Level is the level at which the campaign will dial.
 This will show when the Power Dial or Predictive dial methods are selected.
 It creates a call ratio per agent.
 (IE. a level of 2 will call 2 leads per agent.)

 Place Calls For Agent While On Call is when the campaign will call regardless of agents on ready status.
 This is popular for accounts that have more than 30 agents so the campaign can call, nonstop.
 This is a powerful, but dangerous setting.
 If not managed correctly, this setting can raise your drop rating astronomically.

 Drop Lockout Time is used for the leads that are called.
 It forces the campaign to not call on a lead for a specified amount of time if the last contact was a dropped call.

 Hopper Priority Call Order is to make sure the order of the leads that are set by "Priority" (usually inserted by API) will be assigned in the hopper in ascending or descending order.
-Please note: This setting will not effect all leads, only leads with a priority level set on them.
+Please note: This setting will not affect all leads, only leads to a priority level set on them.